Land-based education: Cultural resurgence

 Land-based education has many direct and indirect benefits for Indigenous communities.
 These programs generally aim to increase the number of community members that take part in traditional land-based practices and improve the quality of the skills practiced.
-By reviving cultural practices and increasing the number of knowledge holders, land-based education helps reinforce cultural identity and breathe life back into communities' cultures.
+By reviving cultural practices and increasing the number of knowledge holders, land-based education helps reinforce cultural identity and reinvigorate communities' cultures.
 The deep spiritual connections with the land, which were either severed by forcefully being removed from their lands or not transmitted through family ties because of institutional motivations and violence (e.g. residential schools), are helped to be mended by land-based educational programs.
 Being back on their lands and being guided by community knowledge keepers, Indigenous individuals can begin to strengthen and/or re-establish the reciprocal kinship relationships many Indigenous peoples have with their lands and all beings living on them.
 In addition, as mentioned by Cherokee scholar Jeff Corntassel, this cultural resurgence helps individuals and communities re-envision their lives beyond what the state has imposed on them.
 Increasing the number of fluent speakers and the number of people stewarding their lands through land-based practices strengthens their knowledge systems.
 They also assert their right to self-determination and effectively resist colonial assimilative pressures.
 These programs help Indigenous resurgence because, as explained by Indigenous scholars Glen Coulthard and Taiaiake Alfred, communities "turn away" from colonial assimilation efforts by revitalizing traditional community practices and disassociating from colonial values.